 Following our first 3 pilots days, the feedback had been very positive about the children having thoroughly enjoyed the experience, and the outcomes in terms of matching achieved have been seen as a positive alternative to family find for a wider group of children in Scotland.
 The Scottish Government supported having the days established in the Scottish calendar of family finding events.
 We now aim to organised 3 events a year.

 In terms of the matching achieved, a quarter of the children attending all our events were matched with a family a result.
 This corresponds almost exactly to the average matching rate achieved in England since 2011 and is significantly higher matching rate than that achieved by any other approach to family finding.

 There are clearly risks involved and very careful preparation is required, particularly with the older children, to manage their expectations of the event and ensure they don’t feel hurt of rejected if just the right family is not at the event they are attending.

 The benefits that have been identified from the events held so far include:

 Applying to attend an Activity Day

-Plans for future Activity Days will be made available – in the ‘News & Events’ tab – once the arrangements have been agreed for running these events beyond the completion of the pilot project.
+Plans for future Activity Days will be made available – in the Events section of the site – once the arrangements have been agreed for running these events beyond the completion of the pilot project.